elliotwaite/cleantube/README.md

 YouTube with less clutter.

 This extension hides the following YouTube elements:

-* The row of recommended videos that appear when a video is paused.
+- The row of recommended videos that appear when a video is paused.
-* The wall of recommended videos that appear at the end of a video.
+- The wall of recommended videos that appear at the end of a video.
-* Channel watermark logos that appear in the bottom right of videos.
+- Channel watermark logos that appear in the bottom right of videos.
-* The "Watch later" and "Add to queue" icon buttons that appear over the top right of thumbnails when they are hovered over.
+- The "Watch later" and "Add to queue" icon buttons that appear over the top right of thumbnails when they are hovered over.
+- The "Includes paid promotion" overlays that appear over thumbnails and videos.

 ### Screenshot

 <img src="https://raw.githubusercontent.com/elliotwaite/cleantube/master/images/screenshot.png">